 Below you will find a short video that covers product details, sources, methodology, applications and key questions about DemoStats and CensusPlus.
 Watching this video will provide you with an overview of these products and give you some ideas for how it can be used in your own work.

-Following the video, there are some additional resources linked for your reference: release notes, variable list, metadata, and technical document.
+Following the video, there are some additional resources linked for your reference: release notes, variables list, metadata, and technical documents.